nikicat/docker-elasticsearch/README.md

 Volumes
 -------

-The ElasticSearch image uses the following volumes you way want to bind from the container's host:
+The ElasticSearch image uses the following volumes you may want to bind from the container's host:

   - `/var/lib/elasticsearch`, for the ElasticSearch indeces storage.